inexorgame-obsolete/blog-data/post/2016/03-19-doxylamine-alpha-edition.md

 The new release brings, for instance, an improved version of Ambient Occlusion.
 Ambient Occlusion shadows are now anti-aliased.
 Furthermore, Ambient Occlusion is now opt-in for new maps, instead of opt-out.

-In addition to that, we have readded the old masterserver with a few adjustments as a temporary solution.
+In addition to that, we have re-added the old masterserver with a few adjustments as a temporary solution.
 More improvements regarding servers includes, for example, that players with a modified map are getting spectated (toggleable in the settings), a command line option to use another path for the config file, and the server command *mapmode -map- -mode-*.

 On top of that, we are starting our Node.js integration now by default with the client and [we decided to start with an implementation](https://github.com/inexor-game/code/pull/291) of a web server + UI all over again.